- 1.40 Tips to Successfully Transfer to Berkeley and UCLA

 Unless your English Area 1b was taken at a CCC, you will most likely have to take another English course, even if you have two composition courses under your belt.
 That’s because the Critical Thinking/Composition course is a blended course developed specifically for the California community college system.
 It doesn’t exist elsewhere (except, perhaps, a few CA State Universities).
 Also keep in mind, they must be taken sequentially or you may not be able to certify Full IGETC.

 The IGETC requirement is (1) one Composition course, and (2) one English Critical Thinking/Composition course.
 A comp course won’t fulfill 1b and a critical thinking course won’t fulfill 1b.
 It must be the blended course — and it must be taken after the 1a composition course.

 10. A course can fulfill one subject area only.

-You cannot use the same course to fulfill two IGETC subject areas, except for Language Other than English, which can also simultaneously fulfill Area 3b.
+You cannot use the same course to fulfill two IGETC subject areas, except for a higher level Language Other than English course, which may also simultaneously fulfill Area 3b.
 IGETC courses can, however, also fulfill major requirements.

 11. Courses from other institutions are allowed.